frantoso/jasm/README.md

 1. Model your state machine inside a graphical editor e.g. UML tool or any other applicable graphic tool.
 2. Create all states in your code.
-3. Create the state machine from the states.
-4. Transfer all your transitions from the graphic to the code.
+3. Transfer all your transitions from the graphic to the code.
-5. Register the action handlers for your states.
+4. Register the action handlers for your states.
-6. Start the state machine.
+5. Start the state machine.

 ## How to ...